 Bringing Firearms Across the Border into the United States

 The United States is very strict about the regulations you must follow to bring a firearm into the country.
-Be sure to read our page on transporting firearms across the border for additional information that applies to both countries.
+Read on to learn what you need to do before bringing a gun into the country, and how to transport it.
+Then be sure to read our page on transporting firearms across the border for tips on how to make sure the process goes as smoothly as possible.

 Generally speaking, it is unlawful for non-U.S. residents to possess or obtain firearms or ammunition while in the U.S. The most common exception to this is when entering the country to hunt or for a shooting competition.